+Conventional well completions in soft formations (the compressive strength is less than 1,000 psi) commonly produce formation sand or fines with fluids.
 These formations are usually geologically young (Tertiary age) and shallow, and they have little or no natural cementation.
 Sand production is unwanted because it can plug wells, erode equipment, and reduce well productivity.
 It also has no economic value.
 Nonetheless, formation sand production from wells is dealt with daily on a global basis.
-In certain producing regions, sand control completions are the dominant type and result in considerable added expense to operations.

 The slotted liner or screen is the mechanical device that contains the gravel-pack sand in an annular ring between it and the casing wall or open hole.
 Figure 1 shows a schematic of the function of a slotted liner or screen in an openhole gravel pack.
 Slotted liners are made from tubulars by saw-cutting slot configurations, as shown in Figure 1.
 Slot widths are often referred to in terms of gauge.
 Slot or screen gauge is simply the width of the opening in inches multiplied by 1,000.